Britain's FTSE edges higher on positive company results

 By Kit Rees and Alistair Smout

-LONDON, Oct 21 (Reuters) - Britain’s top share index closed higher on Wednesday after positive company results from ARM Holdings, Merlin Entertainments and Sky .
+LONDON, Oct 21 (Reuters) - Britain’s top share index edged into positive territory on Wednesday, led higher by a set of positive company results from ARM Holdings, Merlin Entertainments and Sky.

-Chip designer ARM, whose products are used by Apple , surged 6.5 percent, its biggest daily rise in two years.
-It reported a 27 percent rise in third-quarter profit and its confident outlook alleviated concerns about a slowdown in the semiconductor business.
+Chip designer ARM, the products of which are used in Apple products, surged 5.7 percent and was on course for its biggest daily rise in two years.

+The jump came after a 27 percent rise in third-quarter profit and its confident outlook alleviated concerns about a slowdown in the semi-conductor sector.

 “ARM is the most disruptive company on the planet.
-One that just a fraction of the market cap of the companies it is disrupting,” Neil Campling, senior analyst at brokerage Aviate Global, wrote in a note.
-The results indicated that the company is gaining further market share, he said.
+One that is a fraction of the market cap of the companies it is disrupting,” Neil Campling, senior analyst at brokerage Aviate Global, wrote in a note, adding that the results indicated that the company is gaining further market share.

-European pay-TV group Sky rose 2.5 percent after posting first-quarter operating profits that exceeded forecasts, helped by broadband additions in Britain.
+European pay-TV group Sky rose 2.7 percent after posting slightly better than expected first-quarter operating profit, helped by strong new broadband additions in Britain.

-Britain’s Merlin Entertainments rose 4.7 percent after announcing that it will take its Legoland amusement park to Shanghai as part of a deal agreed with investment firm China Media Capital during the state visit of Chinese President Xi Jinping.
+Britain’s Merlin Entertainments rose 4.5 percent after announcing that it will take its Legoland amusement park to Shanghai as part of a deal agreed with investment firm China Media Capital during the state visit of President Xi Jinping.

-Reckitt Benckiser rose 2.5 percent, touching a record high.
-The company raised its full-year sales outlook following a bigger-than-expected gain in third-quarter sales, helped by consumer health products.
+Reckitt Benckiser rose 2.2 percent, touching a record high after it raised its full-year sales outlook following a bigger than expected gain in third-quarter sales, helped by consumer health products.

-Pearson fell nearly 16 percent after the British education publisher said that lower enrolments at some colleges in the United States and a decline in school textbook purchases in some parts of South Africa would cut into full-year results.
+Among fallers, Pearson plummeted 15.8 percent, set for its biggest one-day loss, after the British education publisher said that lower enrolments at some colleges in the United States and lower school text book purchases in some parts of South Africa would hit full-year results.

-Among mid-caps, Home Retail slumped 15.8 percent after Britain’s biggest household goods retailer issued a profit warning because of weak Argos trading.
+Among the mid-caps, Home Retail slumped 17 percent after Britain’s biggest household goods retailer issued a profit warning because of weak Argos trading.

 “The unwinding of the Argos story leaves us needing to be persuaded that it is not staring into an abyss.”
-(Editing by Larry King)
+(Editing by David Goodman)